Mary never in a million years thought this could happen to her.

 He's a good kid.
 Helps out around the house.
 Has a part-time job after school.
 And every now and then, he borrows her car.

 She made a choice.
 One she thought was harmless.
-One that many Texas families make.
+One that many Texas families make every single day.

 But the real damage came later.

-When Mary filed the claim, the insurance company did what they always do in situations like this.
-They pulled the police report.
+When Mary filed the claim with her insurance provider, they did what they always do in situations like this.
+The insurance company pulled the police report.
 They checked DMV records.
-And they discovered something Mary had hoped wouldn’t matter.
+They discovered something Mary had hoped wouldn’t matter.

 Her grandson lived at her address.
-Had a Texas driver’s license.
-And wasn’t listed on her auto policy.
+He has a Texas driver’s license.
+And he wasn’t listed on her auto insurance policy.

 The claim was denied.
 Her car insurance policy was retroactively cancelled.
 The insurance company refunded her premium payments and closed the file.
 No coverage.
 No exceptions.